 The module is designed to provide fellows with an in-depth understanding of emerging and potential strategic shifts in the global food industry.
 With a strong emphasis on dynamic strategy, fellows will benefit by developing insights into the details of the challenges they face and how innovative organisations have been responding, thus increasing their effectiveness as organisational path-finders.
 The medium of learning employed is contemporary case studies on firms that are thought to be at the cutting edge of major issues.
 Each of the cases used in the programme has been published within the previous year.
 Many of the cases used are written by the instructor and bring additional insight and benefits to the classroom experience.

-The Bord Bia Marketing Fellowship assignments, conducted on behalf of client companies, provide real-time problem-solving challenges for the participants on the MSc International Marketing Practice.
+The Bord Bia Marketing Fellowship assignments, conducted on behalf of Irish food, drink and horticulture client companies, provide real-time problem-solving challenges for participants.
 The assignments include market research and business development objectives with a view to improving exports and the export potential of the clients.
-An assignment brief document is allocated to the fellow during induction and can evolve as deemed necessary by the client and/or fellow.
-Amendments should be agreed and approved by the client and Bord Bia and UCD stakeholders.
-The Brief sets out specific assignment objectives.
-This is used to track and evaluate progress.
+An assignment brief document is allocated to the fellow during induction which frames in-market activities.
+The assignment process has three major components - market analysis, business development and client and stakeholder management.

 Meet the Faculty